nubexsw/bigdata-storage-play/README.md

 4. Data Visualization

 In order to achive these tasks, we need to enable a cluster manager like Kubernetes, Apache Mesos and Hadoop YARN.

+Use some tools that can provide authorization and authentication capabilities to provide more security to the cluster (Kerberos, Apache Ranger, Apache Sentry).